Patients are booked in order of priority based on age or clinical vulnerability - please see below for information.

 Priority patients are based on the Government’s Joint Committee on Vaccination and Immunisation (JCVI) who identify patients based on the prevention of serious illness from COVID-19.
 Prioritisation is primarily based on age, as the risk of serious illness and death from COVID-19 increases with age.

-This priority list is as follows (along with approximate progress of vaccinating each of our groups†):
+This priority list is as follows (along with approximate progress of vaccinating each of our groups at Ivy Grove†):

-† Notes on the progress indicators above: these are provided by the surgery for information and to indicate approximate progress only; we update these progress indicators whenever a major clinic has been run (only weekends currently) and where vaccination entries have been coded into records, therefore there will sometimes be delays and accordingly no daily updates; achievement will never be 100% in any cohort given that, for example, some patients will be unsuitable for a specific vaccine or may have declined (we do not exclude these patients from the above numbers as their circumstances or decision might change); we invite patients based on roll-out for current cohort and this will always include any patients left over from previous cohorts; please wait to be contacted; data is correct as at January 19, 2021 after 3 weekend clinics.
+† Notes on the progress indicators above: these are provided by the surgery for information only and are to indicate approximate progress of 1st vaccinations only and not completed courses; we update these progress indicators whenever a major clinic has been run and where vaccination entries have been coded into records; there can sometimes be 48 hours delay before records are updated and accordingly there may not be daily updates; achievement will never be 100% in any cohort given that, for example, some patients will be unsuitable for a specific vaccine or may have postponed their vaccination; we invite patients based on roll-out for current cohort and this will always include any outstanding patients from previous cohorts; please wait to be contacted; data is correct as at Apr 9, 2021 after 10.5 weekend clinics (2 sessions in each clinic) and 32 weekday clinics.

 You will be suitable for the vaccination if you meet ALL of the following criteria: